Sharp McDonald Center

 **Cell phone use is discouraged in order to allow you to participate more fully in the program.
 During your time in treatment your cell phone will be securely stored.

-What to leave at home.
+What you should leave at home:

 - Any item with alcohol listed in the first three ingredients

 - Clothing or items reflecting drugs, or explicit images or language

 - Electronic devices that have Internet, telephone, photographic or recording capabilities (examples include, but are not limited to, tablets and mobile phones)

 - Weapons of any kind including any sharp object

 - Electronic cigarettes, rolling papers, cigars and pipes

 - Non-prescription (over-the-counter) medication such as Advil, Tylenol, creams, etc.